All posts by: Georgia Rose

 Georgia Rose is a writer and the author of the romantic and suspenseful Grayson Trilogy books: A Single Step, Before the Dawn and Thicker than Water.
 A short story, The Joker, based on a favourite character from the series followed and is free to download from Amazon.
 Her fourth novel, Parallel Lies, a standalone, encompasses crime along with Georgia’s usual blending of genre.
 Following a long stint working in the law Georgia set up her own business providing administration services for other companies which she does to this day managing to entwine that work along with her writing.
 Georgia’s background in countryside living, riding, instructing and working with horses has provided the knowledge needed for some of her storylines; the others are a product of her passion for people watching and her overactive imagination!
 Her busy life is set in a tranquil part of rural Cambridgeshire in the UK where she lives with her much neglected husband and dog.
 Their son, currently at university, comes and goes and their daughter, having delighted them all for long enough, has eventually moved out, got married, and is discovering the joys of being all grown up and having a mortgage.

-I invited Dora Smith onto the blog this week to find out more about the person at the centre of my upcoming book, Hard to Forgive.
-Welcome, Dora.
+I invited Harry O’Connor onto the blog this week to find out more about a person very close to the centre of my upcoming book, Driven by Deceit.
+Welcome, Harry.
 Make yourself comfortable.
 Thank you, Georgia.
-It’s lovely to be here.
-It’s been difficult to find the time to get you on the blog.
-You are one busy lady. […]
+It’s grand to be here.
+I thought you would invite Laura back as she’s the main character, so I’m honoured […]